methjaya/seasonsixty-java/README.md

 # seasonsixty-java

 This repo is created by seasonsixty devOps to collaborate your knowledge of GitHub Request Pulling and handling.
-Main languaged you should you in this repo is JAVA.
+Main language you should use in this repo is JAVA.

 Enjoy !!
 Happy Coding !!